 I enjoy murder mysteries more than the average person, so I was stupidly invested in the identity of the hit-and-run driver who killed Torfun.
 At first, it did cross my mind that Tian could be the driver, but I also thought that possibility was too darksided.
 No BL drama would dare to ~go there~ and make a main character as the perpetrator of vehicle manslaughter.
 There was a period when the show really tried to push the idea that Tian killed Torfun, but I still thought this red herring was too obvious.

-At one point, I went on a completely wild hunch that LONGTAE was the killer. ð Imagine my embarrassment when it was revealed that some random nobody was the culprit instead, oops.
-Just because I like detective stories doesnât mean Iâm good at it. ðĩðŧââïļ
+At one point, I went on a wild hunch that LONGTAE was the killer. 😅 Imagine my embarrassment when the story reveals that some random nobody was the culprit instead.
+Oops!
+Just because I like detective stories doesn't mean I'm good at guessing the killers. 🕵🏻♀️

-Tianâs friend Prem was the one who killed Torfun.
-If your first impression is âwhoâs that?â, you arenât alone.
-It wasnât even his best friend Tul, who at least appeared a couple of times, but literally some random person who showed up in the first episode.
-The killerâs identity was a total cop-out.
+Tian's friend Prem was the one who killed Torfun.
+If your first impression is "who's that?", you aren't alone.
+It wasn't even his best friend Tul, who at least appeared a couple of times, but literally some random person who showed up in the first episode.
+The killer's identity is a total cop-out.
+However, I like the plot twist Tian's car was used to kill Torfun.
+That's why he felt responsible for providing the weapon that led to her death.
+It makes him culpable enough to launch his emotional journey.
+Yet, he isn't utterly guilty that his character cannot be redeemed afterwards.

-Tianâs confession
+Tian's confession

-I didnât really like how A Tale of Thousand Stars handled Tianâs confession scene in Episode 8.
-For starters, it didnât feel like the right time or place to announce âHEY EVERYONE, I KILLED TORFUN!!!â right after they surprised you with the reopening of the school.
+I don't like how A Tale of Thousand Stars handles Tian's confession scene in Episode 8.
+For starters, it doesn't feel like the right time or place to announce, "HEY EVERYONE, I KILLED TORFUN!!!" right after they surprised you with the reopening of the school.
 Dude, read the room?
+I also don't know if he needs to make the announcement in front of all the children.
+It just seems insensitive, especially to the parents, who may not want the kids to find out about their beloved teacher's death this way.

-It was annoying when Tian claimed to be responsible for Torfunâs death, but wouldnât explain exactly how he killed her.
-If youâre gonna drop such a massive bomb in your confession, can you at least give us the full picture of what happened?
-I spent half the episode being totally confused about why he would admit to killing her, and we didnât get to hear the actual explanation until much later.
+It's annoying when Tian claims to be responsible for Torfun's death, yet he won't explain how he killed her.
+If you're gonna drop such a massive bomb in your confession, can you at least give us the full picture of what happened?
+I spent half the episode being confused about why he would admit to killing her.
+We don't get to hear the actual explanation until much later.
+The HOW I KILLED HER part should've been the most important part of Tian's confession, but somehow it wasn't included. 🙃

-Tianâs growth
+Tian's growth

-The main story in A Tale of Thousand Stars is not about the village, not about Torfunâs death, and not even about the romance between Tian and Phupha.
+The main story in A Tale of Thousand Stars is not about the village, not about Torfun's death, and not even about the romance between Tian and Phupha.
 It may surprise you, but the central focus of this series is not actually BL.
-Instead, the most important plot is Tianâs growth arc, a very intrapersonal journey that describes how much he changed as a person.
+Instead, the most important plot is Tian's growth arc, a very intrapersonal journey describing how much he changes as a person.

-Tian goes through such an incredible amount of character development in A Tale of Thousand Stars.
-It was engrossing to watch Tianâs journey unfold over ten epic episodes, filled with so many emotional highs and lows.
-I loved watching Tian grow as a better person, recognizing his self-worth, and regaining his independence in the end.
+Tian goes through such incredible character development in A Tale of Thousand Stars.
+It's engrossing to watch Tian's journey unfold over ten epic episodes, filled with so many emotional highs and lows.
+I loved watching Tian grow as a better person, recognizing his self-worth, and regaining his independence.
+He may have begun this series as a lost little boy, but he's coming out of his experiences as a self-assured leader.
+His story is honestly so inspiring, proving that you can change as a person, redeem your past, and make the most out of your second chance. 🌞

 Great Teacher Tian

-Tianâs character started out as a rich, unlikable punk who only cares about money, flashy cars, and designer clothes.
-Compare him to the Tian that we meet the end of the series.
-This version of Tian is a motivated, altruistic educator who cares passionately about enriching the minds of children in an impoverished village.
-This is technically still the same person, but theyâre also like two completely different people.
+Tian's character starts out as a rich, unlikable punk who only cares about money, flashy cars, and designer clothes.
+Compare him to the Tian we meet at the end of the series.
+This version of Tian is a motivated, altruistic educator who cares passionately about enriching children's minds in an impoverished village.
+This is technically the same person, but they're also two completely different people.

-Of course, Tian didnât transform into this amazing teacher right away.
-He encountered a series of failures, struggles, and personal hardships to overcome.
-He took the time to forge bonds with each child in the village, winning them over with his genuine interest and enthusiasm.
-He also got creative with his lesson plans and made his classes look like a lot of fun.
+Of course, Tian doesn't transform into this amazing teacher right away.
+He encounters a series of failures, struggles, and personal hardships to overcome.
+He takes the time to forge bonds with each child in the village, winning them with genuine interest and enthusiasm.
+He also gets creative with his lesson plans and makes his classes look like a lot of fun.
 I want to fly kites, make paper airplanes, and listen to stories about the green giant in school too!

-Iâm glad Tian found his true calling as a teacher, joining other teaching legends in history like the Great Teacher Onizuka.
-Letâs not think about what happens to him after all five children grow up and thereâs no need for a teacher in the village anymore. ð
+I'm glad Tian found his true calling as a teacher, joining other teaching legends in history like the Great Teacher Onizuka.
+Let's not think about what happens to him after all five children grow up and there's no need for a teacher in the village anymore. 😅

-Phuphaâs shyness
+Phupha's shyness

 Although Tian and Phupha develop feelings for each other early on, they reach a bottleneck in their romance halfway through the series.
-Itâs evident that our two leads have developed feelings for each other, but they donât solidify their relationship until much later.
+It's evident that our two leads have developed feelings for each other, but they don't solidify their relationship until much later.

-A big problem is that Phupha has a really shy personality.
-You wouldnât expect it coming from him because of his job, his looks, and the amount of respect he commands from the villagers.
-Phupha is bold and confident in his day-to-day life, but immediately clams up when standing in front of a guy he likes.
-He canât even take a picture of Tian without being sneaky about it.
+A big problem is that Phupha has a shy personality.
+You wouldn't expect it coming from him because of his job, his looks, and the respect he commands from the villagers.
+Phupha is bold and confident in his day-to-day life.
+Yet, he immediately clams up when standing in front of a guy he likes.
+He can't even take a picture of Tian without being sneaky about it.

-In Episode 5, Dr. Nam makes a comment that articulates my frustration with Phuphaâs character sometimes: âPhupha, youâre over 30 now.
+In Episode 5, Dr. Nam makes a comment that articulates my frustration with Phupha's character sometimes: "Phupha, you're over 30 now.
 Make some moves.
-Donât just sit on the fence.â Itâs true that he lacks emotional assertiveness, not daring to be vulnerable and act on his feelings for Tian.
+Don't just sit on the fence."
+He lacks emotional assertiveness, not daring to be vulnerable and act on his feelings for Tian.
+Of course, Tian has the same problem, but at least he tries to meet Phupha halfway.
+How often has Tian asked a question like: "Why don't you tell me how you feel, Chief? 🙂" and Phupha stiffs up like a piece of log, saying nothing.

-Phuphaâs feelings
+Phupha's feelings

-During the date, Phuphaâs uneasiness kinda kills the vibe, and Tian calls him out on it many times.
-As you can see, he wasnât very subtle about voicing his displeasure:
+During the date, Phupha’s uneasiness kinda kills the vibe, and Tian calls him out on it many times.
+As you can see, he wasn't very subtle about voicing his displeasure:

-- âNo one is around.
-You donât need to act cool. ðâ
+- "No one is around.
+You don't need to act cool. 🙂"

-- âHey Chief, do you have other expressions besides the stern face I always see? ðâ
+- "Hey Chief, do you have other expressions besides the stern face I always see? 🙂"

-- âDo you have to make a serious face all the time? ðâ
+- "Do you have to make a serious face all the time? 🙂"

-- âYour subordinates are not here.
-Can you not be a chief for a moment? ðâ
+- "Your subordinates are not here.
+Can you not be a chief for a moment? 🙂"

-- âChief.
+- "Chief.
 What is your expression when you are happy?
-Can you show me? ðâ
+Can you show me? 🙂"

-- âWhat about a smile for someone you like?
+- "What about a smile for someone you like?
 Oh.
-Thatâs why youâre single. ðâ
+That's why you're single. 🙂"

 Holy crap, the passive aggressiveness coming from Tian is out of control~ Tian dropped so many hints about wanting Phupha to be forward with his feelings.
 Sadly, Phupha refuses to drop his guard and seems unwilling to open up.

-It may seem like Iâm being quite critical of Phupha, but only because heâs my favourite character and I find his nuances so interesting to watch.
-Of course, I like Phupha when heâs cheeky, confident, and full of swagger, but thereâs also a part of him where heâs shy, nervous, and riddled with insecurities.
-His internal struggles are what make him such a complex character.
-If we canât accept Phupha at his worst, then we donât deserve him at his best~
+It may seem like I'm being quite critical of Phupha, but only because he's my favourite character.
+I find his nuances so interesting to watch.
+Of course, I like Phupha when he's cheeky, confident, and full of swagger.
+Yet, I also enjoy the part of him that's shy, nervous, and riddled with insecurities.
+His internal struggles are what makes him such a complex character.
+If we can't accept Phupha at his worst, then we don't deserve him at his best~

-Phuphaâs personality
+Phupha's personality

-Allow me, if you will, to dive deeper into Phuphaâs character analysis.
+Allow me, if you will, to dive deeper into Phupha's character analysis.
 There are two conflicting sides to his personality.
 The first side is how he likes to assert himself, as a tough macho guy with confidence and composure.
 This Phupha is a leader to his subordinates, a guardian to the villagers, and a stern authoritative figure to troublemakers like Tian.
 He commands a lot of respect, and everyone in the village looks up to him.

-The second side to Phuphaâs personality is a more sensitive soul, plagued with doubts and insecurities like everyone else.
+The second side to Phupha's personality is a more sensitive soul, plagued with doubts and insecurities like everyone else.
 Phupha tries to repress this side of himself, not wanting other people to see his fragility and think of him as weak.
 However, the more Phupha tries to hide who he is, the more he retreats emotionally.
-He doesnât speak, he doesnât smile, he doesnât dare to show an inkling of his real emotions.
+He doesn’t speak, he doesn’t smile, he doesn’t dare to show an inkling of his real emotions.

-This Phupha is an impenetrable wall, appearing whenever he feels the need to âtoughen upâ.
-What had happened to Phuphaâs dad instilled a sense of pessimism into his outlook.
+This Phupha is an impenetrable wall, appearing whenever he feels the need to ‘toughen up’.
+What had happened to Phupha’s dad instilled a sense of pessimism into his outlook.
 He learned to be cautious and guarded, shielding himself from emotional pain.
-Itâs his defense mechanism every time he feels vulnerable.
+It’s his defense mechanism every time he feels vulnerable.

 And what can expose your vulnerability more than being in love?
-When his feelings for Tian deepen, Phupha feels more and more out of his comfort zone, as doubts begin to creep into his mind.
+When his feelings for Tian deepen, Phupha feels more and more out of his comfort zone as doubts begin to creep into his mind.

-- He worries about holding back Tianâs promising future, stuck in a village with a dead-end job.
+He worries about holding back Tian's promising future, stuck in a village with a dead-end job.

-- He also worries about their age and class differences, meaning their priorities in life may not align.
+He also worries about their age and class differences, meaning their priorities in life may not align.

-- And most of all, he worries their relationship will ultimately result in heartbreak.
+And most of all, he worries their relationship will ultimately result in heartbreak.
 What if Tian ends up suffering the same fate as his widowed mother?

 Living like Phupha can be a lonely and alienating experience.
-His best friend Dr. Nam undestands this, because he knows Phuphaâs personality better than anyone else.
-The doctor is one of the few characters who sees through the bravado and actually calls out Phupha when heâs being too withdrawn.
-Dr. Nam is excited when his friend formed a rare connection with Tian, so he keeps encouraging Phupha to be upfront about his feelings.
-He knows Phupha is the type of guy who needs a lot of nudging to take initiative in a romance.
+His best friend Dr. Nam undestands this, because he knows Phupha's personality better than anyone else.
+The doctor is one of the few characters who sees through the bravado and calls out his friend when he's too withdrawn.
+Dr. Nam is excited when his friend forms a rare connection with Tian, so he keeps encouraging Phupha to be upfront about his feelings.
+He knows Phupha is the type of guy who needs a lot of nudging to take the initiative in a romance.

-Phuphaâs breakthrough
+Phupha's breakthrough

+Throughout A Tale of Thousand Stars, Tian tries to break down Phupha's barriers.
+He keeps giving Phupha reassurance that it's okay to be emotionally vulnerable.
+Tell me how you feel, show me how you smile, let me see who you are.
 Tian wants Phupha to relax, let his guard down, and just be his natural self around him.
-While he doesnât succeed during the date in Episode 5, itâs his first of many attempts to connect with Phupha on a deeper, more personal level.
+While he fails during the date in Episode 5, it's his first of many attempts to connect with Phupha on a deeper, more personal level.

-Fortunately, Phupha makes a breakthrough in Episode 7, after Tian threatens to leave the village for the umpteenth time.
+Fortunately, Phupha makes a breakthrough in Episode 7 after Tian threatens to leave the village for the umpteenth time.
 Faced with the possibility of losing his man forever, Phupha finally works up the courage with some seriously aggressive flirting.
-He gets frisky in the shower ðŋ, he hops onto the same bed ððŧ, and heâs even cheeky enough to ask for a sensual massage ððŧ.
+He gets frisky in the shower, hops onto the same bed, and even gets cheeky enough to ask for a sensual massage.
+Phupha is finally taking charge in this relationship, and we LOVE to see it.
+Tian puts up resistance and acts like he's embarrassed.
+Deep down, he's overjoyed and the feelings are reciprocated. 🤭

 The green giant

-Unfortunately, Tian and Phupha have more drama in the last few episodes, so we once again donât make progress with their romance.
-Starting from Episode 8, they go through this lengthy cold war with each other.
-As much as I love these two, itâs frustrating to watch their relationship drag out near the end.
+Tian and Phupha face more drama in the last few episodes.
+Once again, we don't make progress with their romance.
+Starting from Episode 8, they go through this long cold war with each other.
+As much as I love these two, it's frustrating to watch their relationship drag out near the end.
 When are they finally going to act like a happy couple?

-Episode 8 had explosive drama after Phupha found Torfunâs journal in Tianâs belongings, which does look pretty sketchy from his perspective.
-Tian had stolen Torfunâs job in the village, her recipe ideas, and basically her entire identity as a person.
-For me, one of the most egregious offenses is when we found out Tian stole Torfunâs âgreen giantâ nickname for Phupha.
-I thought Tian came up with this name on his own, but it turns out Torfun used it first in her journal.
+Episode 8 has explosive drama after Phupha finds Torfun's journal in Tian's belongings, which does look pretty sketchy from his perspective.
+Tian has stolen Torfun's job in the village, her recipe ideas, and her entire identity as a person.
+For me, one of the most egregious offences is when we find out Tian stole Torfun's "green giant" nickname for Phupha.
+I thought Tian came up with this name on his own.
+Instead, it turns out Torfun used it first in her journal.

 Was anyone as outraged as I am by this revelation?
 I can forgive all the other instances of identity theft, but I draw the line at NICKNAME STEALING!
-I dunno, this little detail really bothered me, maybe because a nickname seems like such a personal sentiment.
-I felt betrayed assuming the green giant nickname was an exclusive âTian and Phuphaâ thing, only to find out that he stole this part of Torfunâs memories too. ð
+I dunno, this little detail bothers me, maybe because a nickname seems like such a personal sentiment.
+I felt betrayed, assuming the green giant nickname was an exclusive "Tian and Phupha" thing.
+Now, I find out that he stole this part of Torfun's memories too. 😞

-Phuphaâs duty
+Phupha's duty

-In Episode 9, a lot of the drama comes from Tian feeling betrayed, because Phupha only got close to him through his fatherâs orders.
-This is actually an interesting twist, since I thought Phupha was obsessed with Tian at the start due to a natural attraction to him, but it ~makes sense~ he was just following orders.
+In Episode 9, much of the drama comes from Tian feeling betrayed.
+He learns Phupha only gets close to him through his father's orders.
+This is an interesting twist since I thought Phupha was obsessed with Tian at the start due to a natural attraction to him.
+It makes sense he was just following orders.

-Although I get why Tian is angry about this, I also feel like Phupha didnât have much of a choice in the matter.
-Could he afford to go against a high-ranking officialâs orders to take care of his son?
-I donât even think what Tianâs father did was that bad.
-Itâs not like he sent in the troops (is that what his dad does for a living? idk lol) to evacuate Tian, but he just asked someone to look after his son in a foreign place.
+Although I get why Tian is angry about this, I also feel like Phupha didn't have much choice in the matter.
+Could he afford to go against a high-ranking official's orders to take care of his son?
+I don't even think what Tian's father did was that bad.
+It's not like he sent in the troops (is that what his dad does for a living? idk lol) to evacuate Tian, but he just asked someone to look after his son in a foreign place.

 Of course, the more Tian lashes out at him, the more Phupha retreats back to his shell again.
 He shuts down emotionally, denying all his feelings for Tian.
 Later in the episode, Tian urges more honesty out of him, getting Phupha to admit that he wants Tian to have a better life away from the village.
-Still, heâs not completely honest with himself, insisting that he doesnât want Tian to stay here with him.
+Still, Phupha is not completely honest with himself, insisting that he doesn't want Tian to stay here with him.
+He says:

-Tian: âIf you want to make me happy, Iâd rather see you going back and living your life as it should be, instead of giving up everything to be with me here.
+"If you want to make me happy, I'd rather see you going back and living your life as it should be, instead of giving up everything to be with me here.
 You still have a bright future ahead of you.
-If you do that, it will let me know that you have already returned the feelings I have for you.â
+If you do that, it will let me know that you have already returned the feelings I have for you."

-Ugh, worst love confession ever. ð All along, I wanted Phupha to confess his feelings for Tian, but not in this manner.
+Ugh, worst love confession ever. 💔 All along, I wanted Phupha to confess his feelings for Tian, but not in this manner.
 He wants to be with you!
-STOP PUSHING HIM AWAY!!! ð
+STOP PUSHING HIM AWAY!!! 😭

 A Tale of Thousand Stars Episodes